IPAM - Concepts

 Public IP addresses identify devices on the public internet.
 You can enter the public IP address of an Instance into any browser connected to the Internet, and access content being served from that Instance.

 Depending on the type of resource and its configuration, it may or may not have a public IP address.
 For example, you can choose to give an Instance one or more public IP addresses (IPv4 and/or IPv6), or alternatively, no public IP address at all.
-Find out more about how to manage public connectivity in our best practices guide.
+Find out more about managing public connectivity in our best practices guide.

 Public IP addresses at Scaleway are often called flexible IP addresses, because you can move them between different resources.
 However, flexible IP addresses are scoped to a single product and to a single Availability Zone.
 If you create a flexible IP address for an Instance in PAR-2